Begonias for Sun or Shade

 How to Plant Begonia Seeds

-Sow seed in cell packs or flats, press into soil but do not cover.
+Sow begonia seeds in cell packs or flats, press into soil but do not cover.
 Light aids germination.
 Kept at 80°F., germination is in 14-60 days.
 Bottom-heat will improve results and is recommended.
 Transplant into the garden 10 to 17 inches apart.